 The AENERGY registers update at a rate of CLKIN/4.
 The twos complement APOS register provides a fine adjustment to the active power calculation.
 It represents a fixed amount of power offset to be adjusted every CLKIN/4.
 The 8 LSBs of the APOS register are fractional such that one LSB of APOS represents 1/256 of the least significant bit of the internal active energy register.
 Therefore, one LSB of the APOS register represents 2-33 of the AENERGY[23:0] active energy register.

-The steps involved in determining the active energy error rate for both line accumulation and reference meter calibration options are shown in the following sections.
+See the following sections for steps to determine the active energy error rate for both line accumulation and reference meter calibration options.

 Calibrating Watt Offset Using a Reference Meter Example